 I will work with clients to recognise your strengths and leverage these to achieve your goals.
 I know that you will feel more confident, motivated and energised when you have better personal understanding and a clear path or vision.
 I can work with you to decide how best to use your time and your talents to get the results you want; whether it’s for your life or your business.
 Once you have the knowledge and understanding of what you want to do and how to get there, then you get to choose how far and fast you go.
 Being at choice is a powerful and energising mindset.

-I can work with you in individual coaching, team coaching, by writing workshops for your teams to learn more about themselves and through delivering speeches.
+I can work with you through personal individual coaching, team coaching, by writing workshops for your teams to learn more about themselves and through delivering speeches.

 Want to find out more?
 Email me on email@example.com

 I believe that to be the best we can be we must keep learning and evolving, and many of my business and personal decisions are driven by the mantra that I want to be either earning or learning.
-I currently sit on the British Olympic Association Board as Chair of their Athletes Commission, representing the athletes from the 33 Olympic Sports, am a director of Flint Performance Partners and I have recently qualified as a British Rowing umpire, which will culminate in my umpiring the Oxford and Cambridge Boat Race on the Tideway..
+I have just completed 4 years on the British Olympic Association Board as Chair of their Athletes Commission, am a director of Flint Performance Partners and I am now a qualified British Rowing umpire.

 My background was in Elite sport, an Olympic bronze medalist and double World Champion, I rowed for Great Britain at three Olympic Games and six World Championships.
 I was an athletic all-rounder, with an England Vest for discus throwing and Cambridge Blues in netball, basketball, athletics and rowing but it wasn’t until I was 23 and left university that I was ready to focus on just one sport and find out just how far I could go.